artela-network/artela-docs/docs/Build-on-Artela/01-Lite-DApp.md

 > **Lite dApp is smart contracts built in the same way as before.**

-There is no difference between Lite dApp and dApps running on traditional EVM architecture blockchain.
-Artela is compatible with EVM and seamlessly integrates with based infrastructures such as ChainLink and TheGraph.
-The experience of developing and deploying Lite dApps on Artela Network is the same as developing dApps on Ethereum and its Layer 2.
+There is no difference between Lite dApp and dApps running on the EVM blockchain.
+Artela has an EVM execution layer for smart contracts.
+Building Lite dApps on Artela Network is the same way as building smart contracts dApps on Ethereum.

-Aspect, as a modular extension component for sustainable integration, does not require developers to use it when building dApps.
-Developers can achieve equivalent capabilities of dApps built without Aspect and existing EVM architecture.
+Aspect, as a modular extension module, is optimal for dApp building.
+Developers can build smart contracts just as before without extensions.

-The principle of Lite dApp on Artela Network is shown in the figure below:
+The principle of Lite dApp:

 <center>
 <img